-You have the right to get full information from your doctors and other health care providers.
+You have the right to get full information from your doctors and other health care providers when you go for medical care.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.